 Elsewhere in Asia, 2017 saw the emergence of Indonesia as a new producer of stainless steel.
 The stainless mill that was commissioned in mid-2017 is owned by a Chinese company and was designed and built from the outset to exploit locally-available nickel ores that are converted into NPI on-site.
 The Indonesian mill (which will ultimately have a design capacity of 3M tpy of stainless steel) will, therefore, also be a major consumer of primary nickel.

-On the demand side, the push for automotive electrification has the potential to provide a dramatic upside to nickel.
-Nickel, used in the cathode materials for lithium-ion batteries is consumed in increasingly large quantities.
+On the demand side, the push for automotive electrification is set to provide a dramatic upside to nickel.
+Nickel, used in the cathode materials for lithium-ion batteries, is being consumed in increasingly large quantities.
 Its outlook is supported not only by the rapid volume growth of the electric vehicle market, but also owing to the increased intensity of use of nickel, as part of efforts to improve the energy density of batteries and extend driving range.
 Over the outlook period, Roskill forecasts that nickel use in batteries will grow from around 3–4% of nickel demand, to account for as much as 15–20% of the market.

 Nickel sulphate is the key raw material for the nickel in lithium-ion batteries and producing this will require an increase in the supply of class I material.
 However, most of the growth in output in recent years has been in the form of NPI for the Chinese (and now also for the Indonesian) stainless steel industry.
 One of the key issues for the nickel industry going forward will be how to supply the material that the battery industry will require.